About the President

 Dr. Rodgers has a long history of administrative and governance roles within the academy.
 She most recently served as Vice-President Academic and Provost at the University of Northern British Columbia where she led numerous initiatives including leadership development, and implementation of academic priorities such as increasing focus on strategic enrolment, revitalizing quality assurance, and equity in hiring.
 Prior to that appointment, she served in a number of roles at the University of Alberta, including seven years as Deputy Provost.
 In this position, she led key strategic projects such as leadership development, developing the university’s equity, diversity, and inclusion (EDI) strategic plan, faculty relations, and oversight of the Canada Research Chair program, and advised on key academic issues.

-A respected leader in post-secondary education, Dr. Rodgers has a deep commitment to EDI and Indigenization in the post-secondary sector.
+A respected leader in post-secondary education, Dr. Rodgers has a deep commitment to EDI and Indigenization in the university sector.
 Over her career, she has led institutional initiatives in these areas as well as issues management; faculty workload and evaluation; and oversight and leadership of the academic mission of the university.
 Dr. Rodgers has also been active in research ethics review and related administration.
 In 2023, she was named chair of the Council of Canadian Academies’ multidisciplinary expert panel to examine best practices for EDI in the post-secondary research ecosystem.

 Dr. Rodgers is only the second woman to hold the position of President and Vice-Chancellor at UPEI.
 Dr. Elizabeth “Betsy” Epperly was the first (1995–1998).